noushin-omidvar/AppliQuest/README.md

 The website will be designed for job seekers of all ages and backgrounds who are actively looking for employment.
 The primary demographic of users will be individuals who are seeking full-time or part-time employment opportunities, including recent graduates, professionals, and individuals who are looking to change careers.

 ## 3 Data
 The website will use job application data such as the company name, job title, application date, status updates, contact details, notes, tasks, documents, job descriptions, salaries, locations, and company data.
-The data will be collected from job boards and user input, and it will be securely stored in a database.
+The data will be collected from user input, and it will be securely stored in a database.

 ## 4 Approach